-As expected, the Recording Industry Association of America held a press conference last week to announce the formation of the Secure Digital Music Initiative (SDMI) which hopes to develop internet downloading technologies for music.
-The move comes after a rough year for the music business who has seen thousands of unauthorized websites offer copyrighted material for free using the MP3 audio format.
+As expected, the Recording Industry Association of America held a press conference last week to announce the formation of the Secure Digital Music Initiative (SDMI), with which they hope to develop Internet downloading technologies for music.
+The move comes after a rough year for the music business, which has seen thousands of unauthorized websites offer copyrighted material for free using the MP3 audio format.

 I admit to being a little surprised at the results of our Discs or Downloads poll a couple of weeks ago.
 More of you (65%) see a future for downloads as a viable music medium than I would have expected.
 As reader Mike Garner put it, "As bandwidth and storage continue to become cheaper, audiophile quality music downloads are inevitable."
 "Downloads save you trips to the shop or having to wait for shipping when you shop online.
 We'll soon be loading the data into a music server anyway," adds reader Ola Roll.